When you identify and analyze your audience, you can tailor your value proposition and offerings to meet their specific needs and preferences.

 Researching your target market gives you valuable insights to create buyer personas for your audience segments.

 There are various techniques to find out more about your consumers’ lives, recognize their issues, and understand them completely.
-Let’s discuss the strategies that have the most chance of working for you.

 Audience surveys

-Surveys can be really effective in gaining useful insights, but only when you have a plan, to begin with.
+Surveys can be really effective in gaining useful insights, but only when you have a plan to begin with.
 You need to be clear on:

 - The goals of your survey – what exactly do you hope to know?